shivenigma/blog-backup/ckf8hko3z004zp8s14bfiayuz.md

 In most places, the only way to get a raise or a promotion you deserve is to switch to a different company.
 Hiring managers are saying that too many switches make your resume look bad.
 In my not so humble opinion, this is a bullshit metric.
 Entry-level employees are often treated poorly.
 It is hard to stay in one place for a long time.
 Stability matters if you're hiring for senior or leadership roles.
 But please stop looking for stability in entry-level applicants.
 Start treating them better and they won't have to switch a lot.

 In my first 4 years, I switched 3 companies.
 The current place I work for is my 4th one and I am here for 3 years.
 Start experimenting early in your career.
-Ask around about the place you're considering to join.
+Ask around about the place you're considering joining.
 Take interviews with different companies and select the right one for you.
 Ageism plays a big role in our industry.
 As you get older the places you can even get an interview will reduce.
 Take your chances when you're in the early stage.

 ### 2. Tech skills are only part of the equation